methosiea/yoshimitsu/README.md

 This repository contains all code used to simulate the attack.

+## Bot

+The bot simulates the attack by infecting the initiator's posts with an XSS.
+This XSS is executed as soon as a victim opens the corresponding thread/post.
+Until the process restarts.

+Conversations, posts, IP addresses (account data, e-mails, user name and password) and browser data are read by the bot.

+## More

 For more information, see the following links:

 - WoltLab/WCF: https://github.com/WoltLab/WCF